 - You’ve got a taxable estate, need to file an estate tax return, or need to make complex estate planning strategies.

 An IRS tax attorney represents the IRS, and not the taxpayer, that means you as the taxpayer need to hire your own tax attorney.
 In this article, I hope to outline a way you can find an attorney that is both reliable and competent.

 Why You Should Hire An IRS Tax Attorney?

 A tax attorney helps you in a variety of ways.
-A tax attorney can take the stress away from you when you have received an audit notice from the IRS.
-You should keep in mind that tax attorneys have dealt with the IRS in numerous other cases.
+A tax attorney can take the burden away from you when you’ve been given an audit notice from the IRS.
+You must keep in mind that tax attorneys have been dealing with the IRS in several other cases.